kiranbaby14/Travel-Guide-3D/README.md

 ## 💪 Challenges & Solutions

-The main challenge was integrating 3D visualization capabilities.
-While vis.gl library was considered for its React-friendly approach, the Maps JavaScript API for 3D was still in development, which affected vis.gl's functionality.
-This required careful planning of component structure and architecture to ensure smooth operation.
+The main challenge was integrating the Maps JavaScript API for 3D into a Next.js framework.
+While the vis.gl library was initially considered for its React-friendly approach, the ongoing development of the Maps JavaScript API for 3D limited vis.gl's functionality.
+This demanded careful planning of component structure and architecture in Next.js to ensure smooth operation and seamless automatic animation capabilities within the 3D visualization.

 ## 🏆 Achievements